 Ingredients For This Butternut Squash Quinoa Salad:

-- Butternut Squash - You can use pre-chopped butternut squash to save some time, or you can use frozen. i personally wouldn't recommend using frozen, because I think it has a much different texture, and it releases much more liquid while cooking.
+- Butternut Squash - You can use whole butternut squash, pre-chopped butternut squash to save some time, or you can use frozen.
+I personally wouldn't recommend using frozen, because I think it has a much different texture, and it releases much more liquid while cooking.
 You'll want tender squash.

-- Pomegranate - If you're not a fan of de-seeding a pomegranate, you can use the pre packaged kernels.
-I personally go with a fresh pomegranate, because it is much more affordable, and because it taste better in my opinion.
+- Pomegranate Seeds - If you're not a fan of de-seeding a pomegranate, you can use the pre-packaged kernels.
+I personally go with a fresh pomegranate, because it is much more affordable, and because it tastes better in my opinion.
 Pomegranate seeds are a great way to add a nice juicy crunch.

 - Spring Mix - Any greens mix will work for this recipe.
-I personally love spring mix, but greens such as spinach, kale, or romaine will all work perfectly in this Butternut Squash Quinoa Salad.
+I personally love spring mix for this harvest salad because it pairs perfectly with fluffy quinoa.

-- Coconut Aminos - If you've never tried coconut aminos before, let me put you on.
-I cook everything with coconut aminos now days and I can't get enough of it. it adds the perfect caramelized texture and sweetness to all your vegetables.
+- Coconut Aminos - If you've never tried coconut aminos before, let me put you on them.
+I cook almost everything with coconut aminos nowadays days and I can't get enough of it. it adds the perfect caramelized texture and sweetness to all your roasted vegetables.
 It's slightly salty and the perfect way to level up any food.

 - Tahini - I love using tahini as an oil-free salad dressing base.
 It's smooth and creamy and it pairs well with so many flavors.
 It's important to make sure that the tahini you are using is runny and smooth.
 Too often I see chunky and thick tahinis, and needless to say, they don't taste very good.

-- Stone Ground Mustard - Any mustard will work just fine.
-I personally love using stone ground mustard, because it is more nutritious than other mustards, and it has a more natural flavor.
+- Dijon Mustard - Any mustard will work just fine.
+I personally love using Dijon mustard because it has a stronger vinaigrette flavor.

 How To Make This Butternut Squash Quinoa Salad: